Harassment and Inappropriate Behaviors

 Values and Principles

-Therefore, the Group doesn’t tolerate any form of harassment of a person, whether sexual or psychological, in the workplace or having any connection to Michelin’s business, including when it concerns/comes from external stakeholders (candidates, suppliers, customers, partners, dealers, visitors).
+Therefore, the Group doesn’t tolerate any form of harassment of a person, whether sexual or psychological, regardless of the means used (physical, visual or via digital communication channels), in the workplace or having any connection to Michelin’s business, including when it concerns/comes from external stakeholders (candidates, suppliers, customers, partners, dealers, visitors).
 Harassing someone while being in a position of authority over the person constitutes an aggravating circumstance.
+Any act qualified as harassment shall give rise to sanctions.

-The Group commits to treating all cases seriously, with confidentiality, in a timely manner and with impartiality, taking measures to avoid any possible conflict of interest during the investigation.
-It sanctions all forms of proven harassment and puts in place actions to remedy uncomfortable situations even if harassment has not been established.
+The Group commits to treating all cases seriously, with respect for confidentiality, in a timely manner, with the highest diligence and with impartiality, taking appropriate measures to avoid any possible conflict of interest during the investigation.
+The Group is committed to sanction all forms of proven harassment and puts in place proportionate corrective actions to remedy proven inappropriate behaviors.

-Michelin takes prevention and detection measures in every region, trains managers and human resources personnel to promote an exemplary attitude according to the ICARE model and to lead an open dialogue in the teams on inappropriate or unwelcome behaviors experienced during work.
-Training aims also to identify wrong behaviors and assure that claims of harassment are treated seriously.
+Michelin takes prevention and detection measures in every region, regularly training managers and human resources personnel to promote an exemplary attitude according to the present Code as well as the ICARE leadership model and to lead an open dialogue in the teams on inappropriate behaviors in the workplace.
+Training aims to enable managers and members of Personnel Department to identify wrong behaviors and assure that alerts relating to situations of harassment or inappropriate behaviors are treated seriously and effectively.

 Michelin is also careful that company transformation projects will not result in any form of institutional harassment and involves employees in the design of the associated prevention measures.

-Michelin reports transparently the number of claims of harassment and the actions taken or sanctions pronounced on a yearly basis, taking care always to preserve the confidentiality of the process for all concerned.
+Each year, Michelin reports transparently the number of alerts for harassment or inappropriate behavior and the actions taken or sanctions pronounced, taking care always to preserve the anonymity of persons and the confidentiality of their information.

 Do: I must